 From 1993 to 2006 there was a steady increase in hospitalizations for asbestosis; from 2007 to 2014 the overall increase in hospitalizations is largely due to the availability of additional secondary discharge diagnosis codes from up to six codes through 2006, to up to 29 codes since 2007.
 The number of patients hospitalized with asbestosis decreased since 2009 until 2015 when there was an increase in the number of hospitalizations.
 2016 and 2017 had a decrease in the number of hospitalizations for asbestosis.
-2018 data is provisional.
+In 2018 there was a slight increase.
+2019 data is provisional.